-The maximum funding period is 24 months.
-Funding is provided in the form of partial financing as a non-repayable grant.
-The grant amounts to 50% of eligible expenditure with a maximum possible limit of EUR 16,600.
+The funding period is granted for a maximum of 24 months as partial financing in the form of a non-repayable grant.
+The grant amounts to 50% of eligible expenditure with a maximum possible funding of EUR 16,600.

 Applicants are advised to use the "easy-online" electronic application system.